-Q7.4 What assumptions might be used in the calculations required by VA RBC or AG VACARVM, and how would they be established?
+Q7.4 What assumptions might be used in the calculations required by VA RBC and how would they be established?

 A: There are many assumptions that underlie these calculations.
 The complete list will be a function of the company doing the modeling and the type of product being modeled.
-The actuary may wish to consider any variable that is expected to have a material effect on the outcome.
+The actuary may wish to consider the potential impact of any variable that is expected to have a material effect on the outcome.
 Values for each assumption are typically based on credible experience of the company doing the testing, company experience on similar products, or industry experience, in that order of preference.
 Margins are added, as discussed in Q7.2.
-Several specific assumptions are provided below: